 As regards image refinement, interpretation and enhancement techniques, my knowledge is appropriate and wide-ranging enough to demonstrate all the essential processes in Adobe software; anything from crisp monochrome to full-on technicolor; from basic raw file conversion in Adobe Camera Raw, to Photoshop tools, masks and layers.

-A full-day session of mixed practice and theory tutoring, as outlined in the tuition section of the website, is £390 for up to three delegates.
+My hourly rate for commission work is £65 but I offer a full-day session of mixed practice and theory tutoring, as outlined in the tuition section of the website for £395, for up to three participants.
 With so much variance in abilities and divergence in personal goals within a large group, my preference is to keep numbers to a maximum of three.
 This ensures that there is ample time for focusing on individual needs.

 Summertime in England equals incredibly early starts.
 With sun-up in midsummer as early as 04.30 we need to be on location at 03.30 to catch the blue hour.
 The alternative is of course to make a later start and shoot the other end of the day, at golden hour, throughout sunset and into the twilight blue hour.
 Please bear in mind though that the blue hour can linger into 22.30 - 23.00 in June and July; I am therefore more than happy to split the session over two days if we end up shooting as late as that.
 This means that we will review your work and continue with the theory and discussions the following morning.

 In winter we can get away with being on location as late as 06.30 - and with winter sunsets at 16.00-ish it is possible to do both in one day.
 Schedules are flexible and, after watching the weather forecasts for a few days, I will arrange things with you directly before your tuition date.

 - a camera (preferably one with manual control over the exposure) with its battery fully charged, plus a spare if you have one